logo

 2. HashiCorp Vault

-HashiCorp Vault and HashiCorp Vault Enterprise are a solution designed to fight secret sprawl and integrate with DevOps methodologies, enabling businesses to continuously deliver new applications and functionalities without compromising on security.
+HashiCorp Vault and HashiCorp Vault Enterprise are a solution designed to fight secrets sprawl and integrate with DevOps methodologies, enabling businesses to continuously deliver new applications and functionalities without compromising on security.
 It is focused on managing application identities and providing secure access to cloud resources.

 HashiCorp Vault dashboard